 Hotels at and Near Disneyland Resort

-The three Disney-managed hotels are: Disney’s Paradise Pier Hotel (transforming to Pixar Place Hotel), Disneyland Hotel, and Disney’s Grand Californian Hotel & Spa.
+The three Disney-managed hotels are: Disney’s Pixar Place Hotel, Disneyland Hotel, and Disney’s Grand Californian Hotel & Spa.
 Our reviews to these are linked a bit below.

 Prices at the Disney Hotels

 Disney’s hotels at Disneyland are expensive, even compared to their Walt Disney World counterparts.
 How expensive?
-Here are the average pre-tax room rates for some Disney hotels one night in September:
+Here are the average pre-tax room rates for some Disney hotels for a random night in September:

-Disney’s Paradise Pier Hotel is Disney’s cheapest option at Disneyland, and it’s almost 3X the price of a value resort at Walt Disney World.
-Contemporary Resort—our favorite hotel at Walt Disney World (and one of its most expensive)—comes in well below the Grand Californian.
+Disney’s Pixar Place Hotel is Disney’s cheapest option at Disneyland, and it’s almost 3X the price of a value resort at Walt Disney World.
+Contemporary Resort—one of our favorite hotels at Walt Disney World (and one of its most expensive)—comes in well below the Grand Californian.

-There are also countless hotels area around Disneyland that range from $200 to $300 per night, including several that are closer to the parks than Paradise Pier and Disneyland Hotel.
+There are also countless hotels area around Disneyland that range from $200 to $300 per night, including several that are closer to the main park entrances than Pixar Place and Disneyland Hotel.

 Reviews of the Disney Hotels